 For Innovators, the Learning Capability is the only one affecting the innovation rate (standard regression coefficient = 0.931 at significant level P < 0.05).
 That means that Knowledge Identification, Assimilation and Exploitation plays a vital role in helping small and micro firms successfully start an innovative activity.
-That is quite normal if we assume that this category has not the resources and potential for proper knowledge management.
+That is quite normal if we assume that this category has not the resources and potential for intramural R&D (see i.e. Robertson and Smith, 2008; Hirsch-Kreinsen et al. 2005).